open-learning/git4ol/README.md

 Switched to a new branch 'markdown'
 ```

-In this ammendment we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and in the steps onwards so we'll start an interactive `rebase` from that `ref`.
+In this ammendment we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and in the steps onwards so we'll start an interactive `rebase` from that `ref`:

 > **note**
 >